 In the recent times, there has been a sudden flood of courses that a student can opt for to become a teacher.
 The most popular among these is the B. Ed. course, also known as Bachelor of Education.
 This is a professional graduate degree that prepares students to work as a teacher in schools.

 With the influx of a large number of schools and a high premium being placed on education, society has begun to understand the importance of teaching as a profession.
-A lot of the millennial generation is now, taking up teaching as a profession because of the shift from the traditional science and medicine courses to other streams of study.
+A lot of the millennial generation is now taking up teaching as a profession.
+However, a lot of us are lost on where to begin our teaching journey.

 How do I qualify for the B. Ed. course?